 - Servers: Epic Games servers can cause this issue as well.
 Whenever you open the Epic Games Launcher, it tries to connect with the Epic Games servers.
 Your launcher won’t open if it can’t connect to the servers.
 Another indicator of this issue is your launcher status.
 If you are seeing your launcher change statuses from being busy to connecting then that means your launcher is fine and it’s the servers.
 This is a very common thing on update days where there’s a lot of load on the servers.
-So, the usual solution in this case is to just sit and wait.
+So, the usual solution, in this case, is to just sit and wait.

-- Before performing the steps given in methods listed below, try to open the launcher and wait for a while especially if there is a new Fortnite update coming in.
+- Before performing the steps given in the methods listed below, try to open the launcher and wait for a while especially if there is a new update coming in.
 In a majority of the cases, the problem was with the servers and users were able to successfully launch the launcher after a few minutes.
 Some users had to wait at least 30 minutes before their launcher automatically signed in.

 - Sometimes applications get stuck and have random issues that no one can explain.
-These type of issues are usually solved by a simple reboot.
+These types of issues are usually solved by a simple reboot.
 So, try to restart your system and see if that works.